 We believe that all teens want to do well and when they aren’t doing well or are struggling with school, relationships or activities, something might be up and it’s time to check in with them.
 Sometimes teens have the vocabulary to describe what’s going on and sometimes they don’t.

 In today’s world, teens are overwhelmed with pressures from every angle: teachers, peers, coaches, parents and themselves.
-When pressures become too much motivation may decrease, they might struggle with low self-esteem, have emotional outbursts, or turn to alcohol, drugs and nicotine to cope.
+When pressures become too much, motivation may decrease and they might struggle with low self-esteem, have emotional outbursts, or turn to alcohol, marijuana or other drugs, and nicotine to cope.
 Sometimes they may put too much pressure on themselves to do well or look a certain way.

 During adolescence, teens are learning how to navigate the world outside of home.
 Though they still need their parents’ support, they gravitate toward developing relationships with their peers and fitting in.
 When they don’t have healthy ways of dealing with life stressors, they can fall into unhealthy relationships and patterns that when go unnoticed or uninterrupted can lead to more pain and suffering throughout their life and even thoughts of suicide.

 We get teens.
 We understand their day-to-day challenges and the pressures and changes in the world they face today.
 Through teen counseling, we help teens to identify their values, learn how to make healthier choices, balance pressures from adults and peers, handle disappointment, problem-solve and communicate more effectively.

 We help teens identify their values and goals for their life.
 We help them learn language to describe what they are feeling and their experiences so they are able to communicate their needs and struggles more effectively.
 We teach teens ways of coping with anxiety, depression, feelings of hopelessness, worthlessness, helplessness.
 We help teens who struggle with thoughts of suicide find meaning and connection to life.
 We help teens who struggle with or use alcohol or drugs to cope.